hackathonismb/Impact-of-viral-protein-sequence-variants-on-protein-domains-and-interfaces/README.md

     * A mutation disrupts the network << understand the disruptions using a change of residue side chain corresponding to a mutation (for example P>F) sampling rotamers and corresponding clashes/Hbonds etc formed/broken (with local optimization possible)
     * Use coevolving mutations to evolve an interface given a change from one species to another or  a species polymorphism on one protein, adapting its partner
       * Application between bat/pangolin.civet/human in the couple ACE2/SARS-CoV
+### Scope of the study
+* To predict the effect of point mutations on 3D protein structure
+* To identify hotspot mutation region by clustering mutations